AFL Grand Final: Television broadcast

 Although the Nine Network held partial rights to the league's matches from 2002 until 2006, it has never broadcast the grand final.

 The grand final is covered by anti-siphoning laws, ensuring it remains on free-to-air television in Australia.

 Some archival and newsreel footage for segments of grand finals prior to 1961 still exist, and video from the 1909 grand final is the earliest known surviving Australian football footage.

 Figures for broadcasts were originally measured across the five metropolitan areas (Melbourne, Adelaide, Perth, Brisbane and Sydney) from 2001 to 2023.
 However, following changes to the TV ratings measurement system in Australia in 2024, metropolitan figures were replaced by a new nationwide 'Total TV' figure, which includes regional and broadcaster video on demand (BVOD) streaming numbers in a single figure.

-The record under the five metropolitan cities measurement system was set in 2005 when Sydney defeated West Coast, while the total TV record was set in 2024 for the Brisbane versus Sydney match.
+The record under the five metropolitan cities measurement system was set in 2005 when Sydney defeated West Coast, while the total TV record was set in 2026 for the Fremantle vs Brisbane Lions match.